-Now, it might seem complicated, but with the proper tools, it’s not.
-Applauz Recognition, for instance, offers SMBs’ owners and managers to run employee engagement surveys for free.
+Now, it might seem not very easy, but with the proper tools, it’s not.
+Applauz Recognition, for instance, offers SMBs’ owners and managers to run employee engagement Pulse Surveys for free.
 The software also enables employers to poll their employees about anything from event organization to workplace preferences.

 Allow your employees to bring their pets at work.
 This initiative lightens up everyone’s mood.
 The proof is, a Purina survey found that 80% of employees in pet-friendly workplaces say having pets nearby while they work makes them feel “happy, relaxed and sociable.”

 Giving your employees paid time to work on special projects that matter to them is a great way to show your workforce your support initiative, learning, innovation, and creativity.

 No budget for free onsite massages?
 No big deal.
 Implementing a wellness program doesn’t have to be complicated.
 Start with stretching sessions once a day to get your office employees away from their computers and your warehouse workers away from heavy objects to lift.
 Host a cooking class to teach employees how to cook healthy meals, install a table outside, etc.